lufinkey/pseuplex/README.md

 ### Remote Access

-If you are using remote access, you'll need to port forward your pseuplex proxy instead of your plex server.
+If you want to enable pseuplex for remote access, you'll need to port forward your pseuplex proxy instead of your plex server.

 ### Running